pjosingh/covidtravel.github.io/README.md

 * Use covid testing kit to do self covid testing after 10 days
   * If not positive, you can go out after your quarantine.
 Or else, you need to extend your stay at the booked place

+### 3-Day hotel quarantine
+* According to rules, you can share your hotel stay with someone with whome you travelled.
+You need to provide their information in your ArriveCAN app as well
+* Costs about 850CAD and above in Vancouvoer
+* Only book from the link provide on [Travel.ca website](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice/mandatory-hotel-stay-air-travellers/list-government-authorized-hotels-booking.html)

+### Covid test in Delhi
+* You can get covid testing done at Airport or from any authorized hospital.
+Prefer doing it in advance.
+IF your report is delayed, you won't be able to board your flight.

 ### I got covid before traveling, due to which i cannot board my flight now
 * You can now skip mandatory 3-day quarantine according to exceptions mentioned on travel.ca
 * Air canada allows you to reschedule any flight which is booked till May 2022 for free